frankshearar/Home/Centrally-managing-NuGet-packages.md

     * It will check if the version specified in `packages.props` match with `packages.lock.json`.
 If not, it errors out.
   * NuGet `restore -update-lock-file` action will be able to recompute dependencies and overwrite the lock file.
 A similar experience on VS will be available.

-### Centrally Managing Package Versions
+### Details - Centrally managing package versions

-To get started, you will need to create an MSBuild props file at the root of the solution/repo named `Packages.props` that declares `Package` items.
+To get started, you will need to create an MSBuild props file at the root of the solution/repo named `packages.props` that declares `Package` items.

 In this example, packages like `Newtonsoft.Json` are set to exactly version `10.0.1`.
 All projects that reference this package will be locked to that version.
 If someone attempts to specify a version in a project they will encounter a build error.